 - Follow-up assessment and monitoring to determine response to intervention

-Our assessments are conducted over two half-day testing sessions, each lasting approximately 3-4 hours.
+Our assessments are conducted over two testing days, each lasting approximately 5-6 hours.
 On the day of your first appointment, you (i.e., parent) will be interviewed and asked to complete questionnaires while waiting in our waiting room.
 These questionnaires are designed to assess your child's social-emotional functioning, and will provide an objective picture of your childs' functinoing that will complement the information we obtain during the interivew.
 During our interview with you, you will be asked about your child’s developmental and family history, functioning at home and in school, as well as reviewing any previous testing and intervention services.
 Children and adolescents will be tested individually while parents wait in our waiting room.
 Parents are required to be in the Behavioral Health Center at all times during the assessment.

 The feedback meeting will be scheduled at a mutually convenient time, which lasts for approximately 1 hour.
-At the time of the parent feedback meeting (children do not attend), the examiner will meet with the parent(s) to review the results of the evaluation, provide a diagnosis or diagnoses (if appropriate), answer questions, and provide recommendations.
+At the time of the parent feedback meeting (children do not attend), the examiner will meet with the parent(s) to review the results of the evaluation, provide a diagnosis (if appropriate), answer questions, and provide recommendations.
 We also have Ph.D. students in School Psychology that will attend feedback meetings, providing parents with instructions on how best to implement our recommendations at home.